 Immunological Research in Mainz

 The immunological research of the University Medical Center at Johannes Gutenberg University has enjoyed international renown for over 30 years.
 Interdisciplinary collaboration between basic science and clinical institutes is close and well-established.
-Cutting-edge research and applied studies are combined to elucidate immune mechanisms of disease and to modulate immunity in autoimmune diseases, allergy, cancer and infectious diseases.
-Our research laboratories are state-of-the-art, with modern core facilities and an optimized study infrastructure for early and late stage clinical trials.
+Cutting-edge research and applied studies are combined to elucidate immune mechanisms of disease and to modulate immunity in autoimmune diseases, allergy, cancer, and infectious diseases.

-Over the last few years, local innovations have led to a number of regional spin-off companies, several of which are among Germany’s leading biotech start-ups.
-Funded by the German Ministry of Education and Research, the regional cluster of excellence Ci3 Cluster of IndividualizedImmunoIntervention has extended the already established collaborative structures in Mainz by bringing together the skills and know-how of research institutions, medical centers, biotechnology firms and pharmaceutical companies in the entire Rhein-Main area.
+Over the last few years, local innovations have led to a number of new spin-off companies located at the Mainz Immuno Hub, several of which are now among Germany’s leading biotech start-ups.
+The initiative was boosted by the cluster of excellence Ci3 Cluster of IndividualizedImmunoIntervention, funded by the German Ministry of Education and Research.
+The cluster has extended the already established collaborative structures in Mainz by bringing together the skills and know-how of research institutions, medical centers, biotechnology firms and pharmaceutical companies in the entire Rhein-Main area.
 The local University Center for Tumor Diseases (UCT) in Mainz connects all available cancer research and treatment institutes, from basic research to clinical and epidemiological studies.
-Moreover, the Association for Cancer Immunotherapy (CIMT), an internationally leading research communication platform, is promoting national and international networking by facilitating exchange between cancer researchers, regulatory experts and academic and private enterprise decision-makers to advance cancer immunotherapy.
+The UCT is also a member of the Comprehensive Cancer Center (CCC)-Network, which pools expertises and interactions of centers of excellences in oncology sponsored by the Deutsche Krebshilfe.
+This network enables important cooperation with clinical partners to become involved in academic studies and investigator initiated studies.
+Moreover, the Association for Cancer Immunotherapy (CIMT), an internationally leading research communication platform based at the Mainz Immuno Hub, is promoting national and international networking by facilitating exchange between cancer researchers, regulatory experts and academic and private enterprise decision-makers to advance cancer immunotherapy.

 The future of drug development lies in combining basic and clinical research with commercial development.
 Interweaving the research and development of different stakeholders will expedite the development process and maximize the bidirectional flow of insight between basic research and the clinical testing of new treatment modalities.
 Although managing the interface between scientific and technological innovation and traditional product development is complex and multi-layered, it is also one of the key requirements for the success of such a public-private partnership.